Yoon Do-hyun: Career

 Yoon formed the eponymously named Yoon Do-hyun Band in 1996, with himself on vocals, drummer Kim Jin-won, guitarist Yoo Byung-yeol, and bass guitarist Park Tae-hee.
 Later that year, Yoon played the lead role in Jungle Story, Kim Hong-joon's film that recounts the rise and fall of a fictitious, underground band.
 His bandmates also appeared in the film.

 Its initial failure to break out led to the Yoon Do-hyun Band almost disbanding in 2000, and guitarist Yoo Byung-yeol left the band and was replaced by Huh Joon.
 Then in 2002, they gained fame with the World Cup cheer song "Oh!
 Pilseung Korea" (meaning "Victory Korea!").
 With its explosive live performances and Yoon's powerful voice and frank personality onstage, the Yoon Do-hyun Band eventually became one of the foremost rock bands in South Korea, selling more than 2 million albums and doing more than 100 live concerts.
 It won music awards from Korea's three main broadcast stations KBS, MBC and SBS, and won the WPMA (World Peace Music Award) in 2003 for their activities in promoting human rights.
 Renamed YB in 2005, it was the first Korean band to ever tour Europe and had two sold-out concerts in New York City (Nokia Theater, B.B King Blues Club) in 2006.
 YB was the subject of two rockumentaries, Kim Tae-yong's On the Road, Two (2006) and Moon Cheung-heum's Flying Butterfly (2010).
 YB celebrated its 20th anniversary in 2015 with a series of sold-out concerts titled "20 Years Old."

 Meanwhile, Yoon starred in stage musicals such as Jesus Christ Superstar, Hedwig and the Angry Inch, Gwanghwamun Sonata, and Once.
 He also hosted the popular music-talk show Yoon Do-hyun's Love Letter from April 2002 to November 2008.

 As a solo artist, Yoon has released two albums and three EPs, including Difference (2005), Harmony (2009), and Singing Yoon Do-hyun (노래하는 윤도현, 2014).

 In October 2021, it was announced that Yoon Do-hyun would participate in Sing Again 2 as the new judge for season 2.

 Personal life

 Yoon married musical theatre actress Lee Mi-ok on June 15, 2002.
 They have one daughter.
+In August 2023, he revealed via Instagram that he had been battling lymphatic cancer for the past 3 years, but is now cancer free.